Asabeneh/30-Days-Of-Python/readme19-21.md

 Standard Deviation:  4.2
 Frequency Distribution: [(20.0, 26), (16.0, 27), (12.0, 32), (8.0, 37), (8.0, 34), (8.0, 33), (8.0, 31), (8.0, 24), (4.0, 38), (4.0, 29), (4.0, 25)]
 ```
+1. Create a class called PersonAccount.
+It has firstname, lastname, incomes, expenses properties and it has total_income, total_expense, account_info,add_income, add_expense and account_balance methods.
+Incomes is a set of incomes and its description and the same goes for expenses.

 [<< Part 6 ](https://github.com/Asabeneh/30-Days-Of-Python/blob/master/readme16-18.md) | [Part 8 >>](https://github.com/Asabeneh/30-Days-Of-Python/blob/master/readme22-24.md)